 The way I saw it, if I was missing carrot cake there had to be others who did too.
 Or maybe that was just my way of making sure I didn’t drag my feet in making a keto carrot cake.
 Just keeping it real, since the majority of my recipes usually start with me having a bit of an internal battle.

 All I can say is that once you try this rich keto carrot cake, you’ll be happy I was missing this American classic.
+Make sure you remember to also checkout our Keto Cream Cheese Recipes for other delicious recipes that feature cream cheese.

 Staying Strong On Keto